Table of Contents

 Why do subscription models work?

-They work because they give the customer a more convenient and personalized shopping experience.
+They work because they give the customer a more convenient and personalised shopping experience.
 They also give the customer access to special incentives unavailable to non-subscribers.

 Are subscription boxes still popular?